 In early March, a group of PHC staff and board members traveled to Washington for Humanities on the Hill, an annual opportunity to meet with members of Congress and make a persuasive case for the value and impact of the humanities.
 The goal of this national event is to advocate for increased funding for the National Endowment for the Humanities (NEH)—and in turn for state humanities councils like PHC.

-The FY2019 NEH budget request is $155 million, including $48 million for state humanities councils.
+The FY2020 NEH budget request is $167.5 million, including $53 million for state humanities councils.
 This funding is crucial for PHC, which receives no annual support from the Commonwealth of Pennsylvania.

 “Humanities on the Hill offers the chance to describe the incredible impact of the humanities in Pennsylvania, and to request the resources we need to sustain our work,” said PHC executive director Laurie Zierer.
 “PHC raises additional program support from state and federal agencies, private foundations, corporations, and individuals, but NEH funding is our lifeblood.”

-Zierer was joined in Washington by PHC staff members Bryan Clark and Jen Danifo and PHC board members Ronald Cowell, Christina Saler, and JJ Sheffer.
-In conversations with 18 members of Pennsylvania’s congressional delegation or their staffers, the PHC team chronicled the role the humanities play in educating citizens and strengthening communities in Pennsylvania, highlighting PHC’s Teen Reading Lounge, Pennsylvania Heart & Soul Communities, the Chester Made initiative and our partnership with the University of Pennsylvania's Veterans Upward Bound program.
+Zierer was joined in Washington by PHC staff members Mary Ellen Burd and Donna Scheuerle and PHC board members Christina Saler and Jane Sheffield.
+In conversations with 17 members of Pennsylvania’s congressional delegation or their staffers, the PHC team chronicled the role the humanities play in educating citizens and strengthening communities in Pennsylvania, highlighting PHC’s Teen Reading Lounge, Pennsylvania Heart & Soul Communities, the Chester Made initiative and our partnership with the University of Pennsylvania's Veterans Upward Bound program.